Bayes Factor Group Sequential Designs: Introduction

 The top plot in Figure~\ref{fig:bfcartoon} shows a simulated trajectory of a Bayes factor (oriented in favor of $H_0$ over $H_1$).
 Initially, the Bayes factor fluctuates around 1, indicating absence of evidence for either hypothesis.
 After around 20 observations, the Bayes factor surpasses the threshold of 3, indicating substantial evidence for $H_0$ over $H_1$.
 However, after around 50 observations, the Bayes factor quickly decreases below 1/3 and 1/10 -- as it should since the data were simulated under the alternative hypothesis $H_1$.
 Depending on when the interim analyses were performed, the experiment would thus have been erroneously stopped for $H_0$ or correctly stopped for $H_1$.

 The previous example illustrates the delicate choices that must be made when setting up a sequential Bayes factor design.
 These include choosing Bayes factor thresholds $k_0$ and $k_1$, deciding when to perform interim analyses, and determining the maximum sample size.
 Exploring these options can be challenging because computing design characteristics is typically only possible through Monte Carlo simulation methods.
 For example, the method implemented in the \texttt{BFDA} R package \citep{Schoenbrodt2019} involves analyzing many simulated datasets to determine how often an analysis yields correct or misleading results.
 While flexible, these methods are time-consuming and subject to Monte Carlo error.
 This limits the experimenter's freedom in prototyping and comparing different designs, which may ultimately result in the use of suboptimal designs.
+Such barriers may also help explain the limited adoption of sequential Bayes factor designs; indeed, a recent systematic review found that full Bayesian methods for sample size determination remain rarely used in randomized clinical trials \citep{Marks2026}.
+Addressing this gap is the aim of the present paper.